aliceraffaele/ROAR/README.md

 **Map of ROAR initiatives in Italy**
 You can look at the several initiatives we have done (or are still ongoing) in this Google [map](https://www.google.com/maps/d/u/0/edit?mid=1iWy89ah0TQaK-Ep3hY6EIfCGBQ73Tg6m&usp=sharing).

+## Update: June 02, 2022
+In the `material` folder, more precisely in the `problems` e `group-projects` subfolders, we added the texts of the problems and the group project used in the activities of ROAR II.

+In particolar, `problems` now contains thirteen new exercises (with the “graphs” prefix), divided as follows according to their difficulty level: seven exercises in the `beginner` folder, four in the `intermediate` folder, and two in the `advanced` folder.

+About `group-projects`, we added the `project2-vrp-challenge` subfolder, offering the text of challenge assigned to all the groups about a Vehicle Routing Problem, the related instances, and the scoreboard used by the groups to compare with the others.
+In this case, the teaching methodology adopted is *competitive learning*.

 ## Update: May 31, 2022
 In the `project-work-iseo\anno2` folder, we uploaded the material of the second year of ROAR at the IIS Antonietti in Iseo (BS).